Al-Mukhayzin: 1948, aftermath

-Al-Mukhayzin became depopulated after a military assault on April 20, 1948.
+Al-Mukhayzin was ethnically cleansed by an Israeli military assault on April 20, 1948.

 Afterwards, Revadim, Yad Binyamin and Beyt Chilqiyya have all been built on village land.

 In 1992 the village site was described: "The village has been completely leveled so that only flat, cultivated fields can be seen.
 There is a mound of stone and debris, about 2.5 m high, at the southern edge of the site.
 An orange grove has been planted next the mound, also at the southern edge."